aws/aws-cdk/packages/@aws-cdk/aws-wafv2/build-tools/DESIGN_DECISIONS.md

     - Second, reference the response by key in a Rule Action.
   - Add a case class that contains the entire response for use in a Rule Action, transparently invent a key and split the body off to the lookup table.

 - Rules are in an array and all have a `priority` field.
 If not given, we can derive the priority field from the array order.

+- CaptchaConfig and ChallengeConfig also appear in Rules, but only apply if the Action in that same Rule is a Captcha or Challenge action.